jtttl/maes/README.md

 maes gives your system the abilities of :

-1. build your service fast in C/C++;
+1. Build your service fast in C/C++;
-2. multi-service or multi-process communication; (PUB/SUB and REQ/RESP)
+2. Multi-service or multi-process communication; (PUB/SUB and REQ/RESP)
-3. write and save logs;
+3. Write and save logs;
-4. load and configuration file and use configurations;
+4. Load and configuration file and use configurations;